gardener/gardener/docs/usage/shoot_operations.md

 If the above conditions are satisfied, you can annotate the Shoot with `confirmation.gardener.cloud/force-deletion=true`, and Gardener will cleanup the Shoot controlplane and the Shoot metadata.

 > :warning: You **MUST** ensure that all the resources created in the IaaS account are cleaned up to prevent orphaned resources.
 Gardener will **NOT** delete any resources in the underlying infrastructure account.
-Hence, use this annotation on your own risk and only if you are fully aware of these consequences.
+Hence, use this annotation at your own risk and only if you are fully aware of these consequences.